tmm22/MacSpeech/docs/features/text-improvement.md

 - Save original text before processing
 - Process important content in sections
 - Use with speech-to-text for natural flow
+- Enable auto-copy for frequent copying
+- Use manual copy for selective text
+- Check clipboard before pasting
+- Keep original text as backup
+- Use with system clipboard history

 ## Troubleshooting
 1. **Problem**: Slow Processing